Matthew Lukin Smawfield

 The Temporal Equivalence Principle: Dynamic Time & Emergent Light Speed

-A covariant, testable reformulation of relativity in which proper time is a dynamical field and the speed of light is an emergent local invariant.
-Distinguishes conformal (clock-rate) from disformal (light-cone tilt) sectors, predicting synchronization holonomy as a convention-independent observable that vanishes in GR and conformal-only models.
+A covariant reformulation of relativity where proper time is a dynamical scalar field and light speed emerges as a strictly local invariant.
+The framework distinguishes conformal (clock-rate) from disformal (light-cone tilt) metric sectors, predicting path-dependent synchronization holonomy—a convention-independent observable that identically vanishes in GR and pure conformal theories, but is nonzero in TEP's disformal sector.

 Global Time Echoes I